The #1 fear of retirees is running out of income during retirement.*

 In a low yield world, with costs of living and healthcare on the rise, retirees are in a unique dilemma previous generations didn’t face.
 The 40% bond portion of a 60/40 portfolio historically performed it’s dual role of capital preservation and income.
 Low yields have eroded income and if rates rise the capital preservation role of bonds will be severely challenged.

-Addressing the Distribution Conundrum — While interest rates on bonds are being lowered, even into the negative, sluggish global growth and inevitable deleveraging has many experts projecting low returns for equities going forward.
+Addressing the Distribution Conundrum — While interest rates on bonds are low, even negative, global debt levels and inevitable deleveraging has many experts projecting low returns for equities going forward.
 In addition to this difficult investment environment, investors face various risks such as investment timing or sequence of returns risk, volatility risk, bear market risk and other risks.

 How are retirees going to ensure they don’t run out of money while in distribution?